 What is Spinal Stenosis?

-Spinal stenosis is a common condition that involves a narrowing in one or more areas of the spine as a result of injury or deterioration to the discs, joints or bones within the spinal canal.
+Spinal stenosis, or spinal narrowing, is a common spinal condition that involves a narrowing in one or more areas of the spine as a result of injury or deterioration to the discs, joints or bones within the spinal canal.
 The most commons areas of the spine affected by spinal stenosis are the cervical and lumbar regions.
 While some patients may be born with spinal stenosis, most cases develop later in life as a result of the degenerative changes that occur over time.

 Diagnosing Spinal Stenosis

-Spinal stenosis is often difficult to diagnose because its symptoms can come and go and may resemble the symptoms of many other conditions.
-A diagnosis of spinal stenosis, Dr. Lipani will first rule out any other conditions.
-Patients will likely have to undergo one or more imaging exams such as a spinal X-ray, MRI, CT scan, bone scan and others.
-Your doctor will also ask you several questions about your symptoms and overall health.
+Spinal stenosis is often difficult to diagnose because the symptoms can come and go and may resemble the symptoms of many other conditions.
+In order to reach a diagnosis of spinal stenosis, Dr. Lipani will first rule out any other conditions.
+Patients will likely have to undergo one or more imaging exams such as a spinal X-ray, MRI, CT scan, and bone scans.
+Additionally, Dr. Lipani will ask you several questions about your symptoms and overall health.
 Based on your answers and imaging results Dr. Lipani can then correctly diagnose your condition and provide an adequate treatment solution.

-Most cases of spinal stenosis can be effectively treated through conservative methods such as physical therapy, nonsteroidal anti-inflammatory drugs, rest and a back brace.
-These treatments are usually administered for at least three months for the spine to heal properly and allow for full function.
+The majority of spinal stenosis cases can be treated through conservative methods such as physical therapy, nonsteroidal anti-inflammatory drugs, rest and a back brace.
+Patients will typically continue these treatments for at least three months.
+This will give the spine enough time to heal properly and allow for full function.
 The specific treatment for your individual condition may vary.

-For more severe cases of spinal stenosis, surgery may be required to relieve pressure on the spinal cord while also maintaining the integrity of the site.
-This may be achieved through procedures such as a decompressive laminectomy, laminotomy or fusion that relieve pressure and join the damaged bone back to its normal state.
+In more severe cases of spinal stenosis, surgery may be required to relieve pressure on the spinal cord while also maintaining the integrity of the site.
+Dr. Lipani may perform procedures such as a decompressive laminectomy, laminotomy or fusion that relieve pressure and join the damaged bone back to its normal state.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for spinal stenosis and many other spinal conditions such as herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
 Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for spinal stenosis.
-Dr. Lipani offers image guided spine surgery approaches for spinal stenosis treatment, tailored to the needs of each patient.
+Dr. Lipani offers image-guided spine surgery approaches for spinal stenosis treatment, tailored to the needs of each patient.

 Dr. Lipani performs spinal surgeries using state-of-the-art spinal stenosis treatment in hospitals around New Jersey.
 Because he has over 15 years of experience, Dr. Lipani knows how to communicate with his patients and ensure they receive the correct spinal surgery option for them.
 Call Princeton Neurological Surgery today to schedule your consultation.